Former Miami-Dade Police Officer Sentenced To Life In Prison

-The sentencing hearing for 48-year-old Braulio Gonzalez was held Friday morning.READ MORE: Site Of Surfside Condo Collapse Sells For $120 Million
+The sentencing hearing for 48-year-old Braulio Gonzalez was held Friday morning.READ MORE: Florida Bills Limit Roof Refusal By Insurers, Add New Fund

 At his sentencing, two of his victims spoke about what happened to them.